 It was popery that had begun the work which atheism was completing.
 The policy of Rome had wrought out those conditions, social, political, and religious, that were hurrying France on to ruin.
-Writers, in referring to the horrors of the Revolution, say that these excesses are to be charged upon the throne and the church.
-(See Appendix.)
+A writer, speaking of the horrors of the Revolution, says: "Those excesses are in truth to be charged upon the throne and the church."
 In strict justice they are to be charged upon the church.
 Popery had poisoned the minds of kings against the Reformation, as an enemy to the crown, an element of discord that would be fatal to the peace and harmony of the nation.
 It was the genius of Rome that by this means inspired the direst cruelty and the most galling oppression which proceeded from the throne.

 The spirit of liberty went with the Bible.
 Wherever the gospel was received, the minds of the people were awakened.
 They began to cast off the shackles that had held them bondslaves of ignorance, vice, and superstition.
 They began to think and act as men.
-Monarchs saw it and trembled for their despotism.
+Monarchs saw it, and trembled for their despotism.

 Rome was not slow to inflame their jealous fears.
-Said the pope to the regent of France in 1525: "This mania [Protestantism] will not only confound and destroy religion, but all principalities, nobility, laws, orders, and ranks besides."-G. de Felice, History of the Protestants of France, b.
-1, ch.
-2, par.
-8. A few years later a papal nuncio warned the king: "Sire, be not deceived.
-The Protestants will upset all civil as well as religious order....
-The throne is in as much danger as the altar....
-The introduction of a new religion must necessarily introduce a new government."-D'Aubigne, History of the Reformation in Europe in the Time of Calvin, b.
-2, ch.
-36. And theologians appealed to the prejudices of the people by declaring that the Protestant doctrine "entices men away to novelties and folly; it robs the king of the devoted affection of his subjects, and devastates both church and state."
+Said the pope to the regent of France in 1523: "This mania [Protestantism] will not only destroy religion, but all principalities, nobilities, laws, orders, and ranks besides."
+A few years later a papist dignitary warned the king, "If you wish to preserve your sovereign rights intact; if you wish to keep the nations submitted to you in tranquillity, manfully defend the Catholic faith, and subdue all its enemies by your arms."
+And theologians appealed to the prejudices of the people by declaring that the Protestant doctrine "entices men away to novelties and folly; it robs the king of the devoted affection of his subjects, and devastates both Church and State."
 Thus Rome succeeded in arraying France against the Reformation.
-"It was to uphold the throne, preserve the nobles, and maintain the laws, that the sword of persecution was first unsheathed in France."-Wylie, b.
-13, ch.
-4.
+"It was to uphold the throne, preserve the nobles, and maintain the laws, that the sword of persecution was first unsheathed in France."

 Little did the rulers of the land foresee the results of that fateful policy.
-The teaching of the Bible would have implanted in the minds and hearts of the people those principles of justice, temperance, truth, equity, and benevolence which are the very cornerstone of a nation's prosperity.
+The teaching of the Bible would have implanted in the minds and hearts of the people those principles of justice, temperance, truth, equity, and benevolence which are the very corner-stone of a nation's prosperity.
 "Righteousness exalteth a nation."
 Thereby "the throne is established."
-Proverbs 14:34; 16:12.
+[Proverbs 14:34; 16:12.]
 "The work of righteousness shall be peace;" and the effect, "quietness and assurance forever."
-Isaiah 32:17.
+[Isaiah 32:17.]
 He who obeys the divine law will most truly respect and obey the laws of his country.
 He who fears God will honor the king in the exercise of all just and legitimate authority.
-But unhappy France prohibited the Bible and banned its disciples.
-Century after century, men of principle and integrity, men of intellectual acuteness and moral strength, who had the courage to avow their convictions and the faith to suffer for the truth-for centuries these men toiled as slaves in the galleys, perished at the stake, or rotted in dungeon cells.
+But unhappy France prohibited the Bible, and banned its disciples.
+Century after century, men of principle and integrity, men of intellectual acuteness and moral strength, who had the courage to avow their convictions, and the faith to suffer for the truth,-for centuries these men toiled as slaves in the galleys, perished at the stake, or rotted in dungeon cells.
 Thousands upon thousands found safety in flight; and this continued for two hundred and fifty years after the opening of the Reformation.